cbuschka/easymock-eval/readme.md

 # easymock-eval

-### Example how to write unit tests with easy mock.
+### Example how to write unit tests with easy mock